ghost-pep/aes-burst/README.md

 `./<aesburst program name>` for the usage message.

 The `test` folder is for testing the implementation and benchmarking.
-Feel free to run any of the bash scripts.
+Feel free to run any of the bash scripts to get an example of how to run the code.

 ## Simple Implementation